APIDevTools/swagger-express-middleware/docs/exports/createMiddleware.md

 Example
 --------------------------
-All of the documentation examples use the `createMiddleware` function like this:
+All of the examples in these docs use the `createMiddleware` function like this:

 ````javascript
 var middleware = require('swagger-express-middleware');